gwyndurbridge/CITS3002-Blockchain-Project/README.md

 			- A `/json` folder is also formed.
 If persistancy is not desired, delete the contents after use.
 		- If any extra keys are requried, run `python3 keyGen.py [NAMES]` and follow the steps as above.

+# CLI
+####To use
+    - Run "python3 cli.py" for each wallet or miner instance you want to create
+        - Please only run one instance of the miner; there is no support for multiple miners
+    - Each instance will guide you through the process of instantiating the relevant files
+        - Follow the prompts

 # Wallet
 ####Transaction (dict with these keys)
     - 'transaction':dict